OpenEnergyDashboard/DesignDocs/dataAcquisition/dataAcquisition.md

 #### Current data acquisition software

 All systems will need to be modified to use the new JSON instead of the current URL.
 Using common functions for similar functionality is desirable.
+Part of this is to make sure the current configuration values that exist will now be meter based rather than more global.

 #### Testing

 OED will want to modify the meter tests and add ones for data acquisition sites.
 The tests will be thought through once an implementation is at least somewhat set.

+### Rate limiting

+The Metasys software includes rate limiting on requests.
+The eGauge data acquisition also makes axios requests.
+It should use similar rate limit ideas and testing.
+The entire OED code base should be checked to see about other possible uses and if they need rate limiting.
+This may mean that standardized methods are created to support doing rate limits on requests including if the values are admin controllable.

 ### Security